Felony DUI in Nevada

 DUI causing death or injury is also considered as category B felony, but results in a maximum prison sentence of 20 years.
 Remember, if an individual has three prior DUI convictions and causes a fatal DUI accident will be charged with a Nevada vehicular homicide, which is a category A felony that results in a maximum prison sentence of 25 years or life imprisonment.

-If you have been arrested for a felony DUI in Nevada, do not hesitate to reach out to our Las Vegas criminal defense attorneys.
+If you have been arrested for a felony DUI in Nevada, do not hesitate to reach out to our Las Vegas DUI attorneys.
 We may be able to either get your entire case dismissed or negotiate with the prosecution to reduce the charges.

 Contact us and discuss your legal options immediately.